 Seeming more powerful can become a useful tool no matter where you are on the corporate ladder.
 It also gives you a sense of confidence that can help take you further in your career.
 An article from Time explains 5 proven ways to exude strength and power.
 We found it extremely fascinating that these simple suggestions can change the way you feel and how people perceive you.

-The way you sit and stand can give you and those around you a sense of your power.
+One way to seem more powerful at work is through the way you sit and stand.
 Try “expansive poses” where you take on a wide stance with your hands on your hips.

 The “red sneaker effect”